Practice the CogAT TestStart Practicing

 The test is not designed to assess knowledge.

-There are still things that can be done to ensure that your child is relaxed and prepared ahead of the assessments to be able to perform to the best of their abilities.
+There are still things that can be done to ensure that your child is relaxed and prepared ahead of the assessments to be able to perform their abilities and get the best CogAT test scores.